 With Francisco-Javier Sayas.
 For WAVES 2015 at the Karlsruhe Institute of Technology, Germany.

-IMPORTANT: The class is scheduled in the synchronous LIVE ONLINE modality.
-Lectures and office hours will take place over zoom at fixed dates and times.
+IMPORTANT: The class is scheduled in the IN PERSON modality.
+Lectures will take place on campus at the prescribed times and students are expected to attend lectures presencially.
+Office hours will take place over zoom at fixed dates and times to be determined in the first weeks of class.